 Informing educational decisions: Mental tests can provide valuable information that can inform educational decisions, such as determining appropriate educational placement or identifying areas where additional support may be needed.

 Identifying cognitive decline: Mental tests can be used to identify cognitive decline in older adults, providing early warning signs of conditions such as dementia or Alzheimer’s disease.

-In conclusion, mental tests are an effective way to measure cognitive abilities and provide insights into an individual’s intellectual development.
+Conclusion In conclusion, mental tests are an effective way to measure cognitive abilities and provide insights into an individual’s intellectual development.
 Mental tests can be useful for identifying areas of strength and weakness, tracking cognitive development, informing educational decisions, and identifying cognitive decline.